lingampellisri/Generative_Neurologist/README.md

 🤝 Contributing
 We welcome contributions!
 Please open issues or pull requests.

-🧑‍💻 Author
-Developed by [Your Name]

-🔗 LinkedIn | 📁 Portfolio | 🌐 GitHub

 📜 License
 This project is licensed under the MIT License.

-vbnet
-Copy
-Edit

-Let me know if you'd like me to generate the app.py (Flask/FastAPI) file for serving the model or the segmentation model code (UNET or UNETR).